 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Vermont:

-- The youngest age at which a juvenile can be adjudicated delinquent is 10 (except for murder, for which there is no age limit), Vt.
+- The youngest age at which a youth can be adjudicated delinquent is 10 (except for murder, for which there is no age limit).
+Vt.
 Stat.
 Ann. tit.
-33, § 5102(C)(iii);
+33, § 5102(C);

-- Jurisdiction over a child who has been adjudicated delinquent may be extended until six months beyond the child’s 18th birthday if the offense for which the child has been adjudicated delinquent is a nonviolent misdemeanor and the child was 17 years old when he or she committed the offense.
+- Jurisdiction over a youth who has been adjudicated delinquent may be extended until six months beyond the child’s 18th birthday if the offense for which the child has been adjudicated delinquent is a nonviolent misdemeanor and the child was 17 years old when he or she committed the offense.
 Vt.
 Stat.
 Ann. tit.
 33, § 5103(c)(2)(A).
+Jurisdiction over a youth who has been adjudicated delinquent may be extended until six months beyond the youth’s 19th birthday if the child was 16 or 17 years of age when they committed the offense.
+Vt.
+Stat.
+Ann. tit.
+3, § 5103(c)(2)(A).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Vermont has two ways that juveniles can be prosecuted as adults:
+In Vermont, juveniles can be prosecuted as adults through: